PrestaShop/docs/src/content/1.7/modules/creation/_index.md

 First, create the module's folder, in the `/modules` folder.
-It should have the same name as the module, with no space, only alphanumerical characters, the hyphen and the underscore, all in lowercase:
+It should have the same name as the module, with no space, only alphanumerical characters, the hyphen and the underscore (note: underscores will not pass the [module validation](https://validator.prestashop.com/)), all in lowercase:
 `/mymodule`.

 This folder must contain the main file, a PHP file of the same name as